bendory/self-referencial-number-puzzle/README.md

 	10860 ints took 3 steps.
 	3456 ints took 4 steps.
 	81364 ints got stuck in loops.
-	44444 was a worst-case recursion which took 4 steps.
+	44444 was a worst-case iteration which took 4 steps.
 	Canonical: [12104]

 ### 6 Digits